-The mainframe contains one Real-time Clock (RTC) register which is shared by both CPUs.
-Programs can be timed precisely by using the clock period (CP) counter.
-This counter is 64 bits wide and advances one count each 9.5 nanosecond clock period.
+The mainframe contains one RTC register.
+Programs can be timed precisely by using the CP counter.
+This counter is 64 bits and advances one count each CP.
 Since the clock advances synchronously with program execution, it can be used to time the program to an exact number of CPs.
-However, in such an application, the counting can contain counts from other tasks if an interrupt occurs before the end time is read.
+In such an application, however, the counting can contain counts from other tasks if an interrupt occurs before the end time is read.